 How to Remove Acrylic Paint from Wood – 5 Usefull Handy Methods

 The easiest acrylic paint to remove on wood would be the one that is still wet.
-With this one, all you will need is some water, soap and cleaning cloth.
+With this one, all you will need is some water, soap, and a cleaning cloth.

 Using Soap and Water